 The only trope more popular in teen movies than “overthrow the social status quo” is “make a mean bet that goes wrong when someone catches feelings.”
 That’s what happens in “She’s All That,” a loose “Pygmalion” retelling with the most deliciously ’90s backdrop you could ask for.
 Zack is the school golden boy: popular, jock, and valedictorian.
-After getting dumped by his girlfriend so that she can pursue a reality-TV star, Zack agrees to a bet with his slimy best friend: that he can make over anyone into prom queen, even awkward, artsy Laney.
+After getting dumped by his girlfriend so that she can pursue a reality TV star, Zack agrees to a bet with his slimy best friend: that he can make over anyone, even awkward, artsy Laney, into prom queen.
 Although Laney is wary of his offered friendship at first, they quickly grow closer and help each other break out of their social roles – but that bet is still looming over everything.

 Movies Like "Mean Girls": "Never Been Kissed"

 Let’s be honest, most of us wouldn’t go back to relive our high school days under any circumstances.
 But that’s exactly what Josie, the intrepid heroine of “Never Been Kissed,” agrees to do.
 To her classmates, she’s just a dorky new student, but in reality, she’s a 20-something newspaper reporter going undercover for an article intended to help parents better understand their teenage kids.
 Josie finds herself targeted by a very Plastics-esque group of mean girls, and things get even more complicated when her brother joins her undercover assignment and instantly becomes popular.
 Even more stressful: She starts falling for her English teacher, who still thinks she’s a teenage student, not a woman his own age.